 Somerset Place, a former plantation, is also here and free to enter.

 Trails here run around the lake, leading to overlooks and through sweetgum forest.
 You can also drive and park near the Pocosin Overlook, which offers some pretty sweet views!

 Raven Rock State Park

 The namesake Raven Rock Loop Trail is the most popular, looping 2.6 miles around the rock.
-Climb down the stairs to reach the river and the underside of the rock.
+Descend the stairs to reach the river and the underside of the rock.

-Raven Rock State Park also has three mountain bike trails, two bridle trails, and camping.
+Raven Rock State Park has three mountain bike trails, two bridle trails, and camping.